PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 ---
 # Code first

-This article describes the usage of the Code First approach with [Entity Framework](https://docs.microsoft.com/en-us/ef/) and [Npgsql](http://www.npgsql.org) in the world of the MORYX Core.
+This article describes the usage of the Code First approach with [Entity Framework](https://docs.microsoft.com/en-us/ef/) and [Npgsql](http://www.npgsql.org) (or any other data provider) in the world of the MORYX Core.
 MORYX fully supports the Code First approach.
 The next lines of code will show you exemplary how the Code First approach can be implemented.

 ## Basics